node-frankfurt/proposals/README.md

 # proposals
-Open a PR to add a proposal for the Node.js Frankfurt meetup group
+Open a PR or issue to add a proposal for the Node.js Frankfurt meetup group